 Haunches shall be provided for all cast in place concrete decks.
 The haunch shall be made deep enough to ensure that the concrete slab can be constructed to the nominal depth shown on the plans and with its top surface at the required profile, without any decrease in slab depth over the Stringer due to construction tolerances, variation in Stringer depth, variation in camber, deflection of the Stringer or other causes.
 The dimension from the top surface of the slab to the top of the Stringer shall not be less than the nominal slab plus 1" (minimum 1" haunch).
-The top of the Stringer shall normally be set so as to provide the minimum haunch depth over the thickest flange plate and at the most restrictive side of the Stringer when a cross slope is present.
-Where field splices in the Stringers are shown on the plans, or permitted by the Specifications, the haunch shall be a minimum depth of 1" over the splice plate.
+The top of the Stringer shall normally be set so as to provide the minimum haunch depth over the thickest flange plate and at the most restrictive side of the Stringers are shown on the plans, or permitted by the Specifications, the haunch shall be a minimum depth of 1" over the splice plate.
 Bolt heads may project into the haunch, but 1" minimum of clear cover shall be maintained between the main steel reinforcement and the bolts.